Convention of Scottish Local Authorities: Structure

 COSLA's headquarters are located at Verity House, Haymarket Yards, Edinburgh.
 Membership consists of all 32 councils in Scotland.

 Leadership

-COSLA employs around 96 members of staff across its policy teams.
-COSLA's staff is led by its Chief Executive, Sally Loudon, supported by a Director for Integration and Development, James Fowlie, and an Acting Head of Resources, Vicki Bibby, and Acting Head of Policy, Jane O'Donnell.
+COSLA employs around 130 members of staff across its policy teams.
+COSLA's staff is led by its chief executive, Jane O'Donnell, supported by a Director for Place Policy, James Fowlie, Director of People Policy, Nicola Dickie and Director of Membership and Resources, John Wood.

-Each of the teams is led by a Chief Officer.
-Collectively, they support COSLA's Spokespeople and Presidential Team, and COSLA's decision making structures.
+Each of the teams is led by a chief officer.
+Collectively, they support COSLA's spokespeople and presidential team, and COSLA's decision making structures.

 The political leadership of COSLA consists of a president, a vice-president, and five spokespersons, all of whom are councillors from the main political parties and independents.

 The president and vice-president are the chair and vice chair of Convention and COSLA Leaders' meetings.

 There are five spokespersons, four of whom each chair a policy board.
 The Resources Spokesperson reports directly to council leaders.

 COSLA's political leadership consists of: